 Since the old covenant has become obsolete, it would of itself not determine how we should worship God.
 The old covenant institutions—temple, Levitical priesthood, law etched on stones, various worship regulations and the sacrificial system—would not be normative for us under the new.
 That is, we would not determine what must be done under the new covenant by looking at the institutions of the old.
 The book of Hebrews makes this clear.
 So does Paul in his letters.

 Shadow and reality

 Let’s summarize the difference between the two covenants.
 The old covenant institutions were the shadow; the new covenant is the eternally existing reality.
-The shadow does not speak for the real thing.
-The new covenant does not grow out of the old, neither is it a magnification of the old.
+The shadow points to the real thing, and cannot exist by itself.
+The new covenant does not grow out of the old, just as a shadow does not grow out of the reality.
 Rather, the old covenant grew out of the new.
 Under the old covenant, Israel became the matrix or setting for the coming of Jesus Christ and his redemptive work.

 The new covenant did not come into existence with Christ’s death, resurrection and coming of the Spirit (although that is when the old covenant ended), nor did the new covenant come into existence with Abraham.
 The new covenant came into existence as God’s original purpose for the human race.
 Even from before the beginning of time, God has purposed and promised to be gracious to all humanity, to bring us into a joy-filled, never-ending relationship with Father, Son and Spirit.

 The very old “new” covenant is the authority for how we are to live our lives in Christ and the framework – through Christ – of our faith.